conradorsouza/blitmaker/README.md

 BlitMaker
 BlitMaker project works with Sparrow/Starling XML for loading positions of the sprite sheet.

+BlitMaker is a actionscript3 framework that was created to make blitting easy.

 This xml can be generated with Flash CS6, TexturePacker, and many other texture sheet makers.
 Compile src/BlitMaker.as to see project running.